blazindrop/terraform_in_action_exercises/README.md

 ## Contents

-This is an exercise for the Terraform in Action book
+This is an exercise for the Terraform in Action book.